developer239/redux-react-native-wix-navigation-v2-with-auth/README.md

 ```

 **Solution:**
-Run `yarn ios`
+Run `yarn ios` again 😅

 If you have any undocumented problems, please, create new issue.
-I will try answer your questions.
+I will be happy answer your questions.